Four Freedoms Monument: Related monuments

 The Four Freedoms monument in Evansville, Indiana, was designed by Evansville architect Rupert Condict.
-It consists of four 24-foot tall, ionic Indiana limestone columns, each with the inscription on it of one of the four freedoms.
+It consists of four 24 ft tall ionic Indiana limestone columns, each inscribed with one of the four freedoms.
 Surrounding these central columns are 50 uniformly shaped blocks representing the 50 states of the United States.
 Each block represents a state and shows its state seal and its date of becoming a state.
 The monument was dedicated in 1976 in commemoration of the United States Bicentennial.

 The Four Freedoms Monument of Cleveland, Ohio, is located in the Tremont neighborhood.
 It consists of a single column, with one of the four freedoms printed on each side.
 On top of the column is a sculpture of two hands holding a globe of the Earth.